Badal-06/PYTHON/OOPS_in _Python/README.md

 Fork the repo

-Create a new branch (git checkout -b feature-xyz)
+Create a new branch

+git checkout -b feature-xyz

+Commit your changes

-Commit changes (git commit -m "Added new OOP example")
+git commit -m "Added new OOP example"

-Push and create a Pull Request
+Push to your branch and create a Pull Request

 📌 License